 Minnesota military members are allowed to subtract certain active-duty military pay from taxable income on their state return.
 This generally reduces the amount of income that is taxed by Minnesota.

 - Members serving in the U.S. or U.N. armed forces who receive active-duty military pay that are subject to federal tax under U.S. Code Title 10.

 - Members of the Minnesota National Guard and Reserves, who receive taxable active-duty pay for services or compensation for training and meetings under U.S. Code Title 10 and Title 32, such as ADSW (ADOS), natural disaster emergency response and missing persons searches, and reenlistment bonuses.

-The subtraction is not allowed for compensation received by Active Guard Reserves (AGR) or for employment by the Minnesota Department of Military Affairs.
+The subtraction is now allowed for compensation received by Active Guard Reserves (AGR) under Title 32 pay.

 If I am an active member of the U.S. or U.N.
 Armed Forces

 You may subtract military pay for active service.
 To claim the subtraction: